 Frequently Asked Questions — and Answers

-We understand choosing a senior living community is a big decision.
+We understand choosing a senior living community in Peoria, AZ. is a big decision.
 We want to be a helpful resource, wherever you are on your senior living journey.
-To guide you, we’ve provided answers to some of the most frequently asked questions about our community.
+To guide you, we’ve provided answers to some of the most frequently asked questions about our retirement community.
 Of course, we’re always available to answer your questions — call us any time at (623) 738-2962.

 Why choose a not-for-profit community like Sierra Winds?